valyala/chclient/README.md

 ## Features

 * Optimized for reading large responses.
-* May read up to 10M rows per second on a single CPU core thanks to [tsvreader](https://github.com/valyala/tsvreader).
+* May read more than 20M rows per second on a single CPU core thanks to [tsvreader](https://github.com/valyala/tsvreader).
 * Easily reads responses with billion rows thanks to response streaming.
   There is no need to fit the whole response in memory.